cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 This is made plain as libraries shift from owing physical collections to licensing electronic resources.
 The First Sale Doctrine, which historically enabled libraries to lend physical books, does not apply to digital works in the same way.
-This was confirmed by the recent court battle between the Internet Archive and various publishers.
+This was confirmed by the recent court battle between the Internet Archive and several publishers.
 The implication places significant constraints on libraries' abilities to offer digital content.

 As libraries face the challenge of renting rather than owning ebooks and ejournals, budget constraints grow more severe.